happiestminds-covisint/java-buildpack/README.md

 multiple context path mapping also take care.
 Added custom tomcat and jdk support with YAML structure.

-## CT -agent jars Support for Tomcat shard lib.
-cleartrust-plugin jar will be part of buildpack resources/tomcat/lib folder. so during compile phase ct agent jar will be extracted into tomcat/lib folders. tomcat valve entry will be part of server.xml entry.

 ## shared lib - webapps and custom tomcat,jdk support using YAML file upload
 web applications along with supported libraries can be uploaded as YAML format with GAV co-ordinates. below are the sample YAML structure.
 Also multiple context path will be dynamically added to Server.xml as a <Context> entry.